Menu

 Q: Can I still make a payment even if I don't receive a statement?

 If you have a balance on your account, or if there is any activity on your account, you should receive a statement each month.
 If you don't please call our Customer Services team on 0333 220 2691*.
-You must still make at least your minimum payment by the due date.
+You must still make at least your contractual minimum payment by the due date.

 You can make payments at any point during the month even if you haven't received your statement yet.
 You can also make more than one payment a month.
 Just remember to make sure you pay at least the contractual minimum payment each month by the due date shown on your statement.